 Airbnb and apartment rental

-Hostels are slowly making inroads in Uzbekistan, and they are all lovely as far as I have visited them.
+Hostels are slowly making inroads in Uzbekistan.
 Outside of Tashkent, Bukhara and Samarkand, it still all has to start, and budgeteers need to take into account spending a bit more for a hotel, or camp/couchsurf.

 Hot water is a typical summer issue in the FSU that is often outside of the control of hotels.
 When the utility company decides to switch it off, they are left standing.
 Ask politely if there will be hot water.
 Electricity black-outs also occur in winter in Uzbekistan.
 Ask in advance what kind of measures your hotel has in place.
 Heating, on the other hand, is unlikely to be a problem.
 In summer, air-conditioning is not an excessive luxury in Uzbekistan.